State of Sociotype 2025

 How to Diagnose People's Personalities Accurately

-Personality traits and descriptions inherently involve probability, (on average you tend to act more/less this way than somebody who has a different level of the same trait).
-That's the important thing to know for people who interested in personality, and who tries to understand what the personality is.
-If we say somebody is high in Extraversion it doesn't mean that they are going to be acting highly extraverted in every situation all of the time.
-There are some situations where there aren't particularly good cues for extraversion.
+Personality traits and descriptions inherently involve probability: on average, you tend to act more or less in a given way than someone with a different level of the same trait.
+Again, that's the important thing to know for people who are interested in personality and who are trying to understand what personality is.
+If we say somebody is high in it doesn't mean that they are going to be acting highly extraverted in every situation all of the time.
+There are some situations where there aren't particularly good cues for it.
 When you're alone in your house you're probably not talking as much.
 So there are some limitations on how it might be expressed and there's kind of distribution in the way that we behave over time.
-Extraverts act more extraverted on average than introverts, not all the time.
-And can act introverted sometime.
+Extraverts act more extraverted on average than introverts, not all the time, and can act introverted sometime.

 Despite situational variability, Individuals average level of a specific behavior tends to remain remarkably stable over time.
 For instance, if you track someone's behavior over a week, their actions may fluctuate considerably day-to-day.
 However, when averaged, a consistent behavioral pattern emerges.